softwaremill/sttp/README.md

 ## How is sttp different from other libraries?

 * immutable request builder which doesn't impose any order in which request parameters need to be specified.
-One consequence of that approach is that the URI to be specified upfront.
+One consequence of that approach is that the URI doesn't need to be specified upfront.
 Allows defining partial requests which contain common cookies/headers/options, which can later be specialized using a specific URI and HTTP method.
 * support for multiple backends, both synchronous and asynchronous, with backend-specific streaming support
 * URI interpolator with optional parameters support